 What is failure?
 What is success?

-I got into a fascinating dialogue with one of my Circle members the other day, which blossomed into a topic on our live coaching call yesterday, and I just can’t get it out of my head.
+I got into a fascinating dialogue with one of my Called to Write Community members the other day, which blossomed into a topic on our live coaching call yesterday, and I just can’t get it out of my head.

 She’d been musing with a friend over “whether or not failure should be a factor in deciding whether or not to pursue a big project.
 How big a chance of success do you need to feel energized about what you’re doing?
 How much do you have to enjoy the task itself in order to keep moving forward when the chance of success is small?
 What do you do when the chance of success seems very low and you hit a snag that removes your enjoyment of the process?”